sinanugur/sinanugur/README.md

 ### Hello there 👋

-I am a researcher at Department of Pathology, Institute of Clinical Medicine, University of Oslo, Norway.
+I am a researcher at Department of Pathology, Institute of Clinical Medicine, University of Oslo, Norway and working in the [Jahnsenlab](https://jahnsenlab.org/).

-- 🔭 My research interests include spatial transcriptomics, RNA sequencing, early detection of cancer and RNA-RNA interactions.
+- 🔭 My research interests include spatial transcriptomics, single and bulk RNA sequencing, early detection of cancer, RNA biology of cancer and RNA-RNA interactions.

 - 🌱 I did my PhD (Biotechnology/Bioinformatics) at University of Canterbury, New Zealand.
 I was working on non-coding RNA interactions in prokaryotes.
 My PhD thesis focused on ncRNA-mRNA interactions in prokaryotic genomes (bacteria and archaea).